AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson1.md

-## Lesson 1: Create an Console Integration
+## Lesson 1: Create a Console Integration

 In order to use custom event SDK, you need to have:
 * IMS Org Id:The Organization Id for which the provider, event metadata, etc are to be created which can be obtained using the Console or Transporter API.